undavide/fs/Frequency Separation 2021.md

 ![](img/SurfaceBlur.jpg)

-The result is not meant to be pretty here: it illustrates the point, and it's yet another item in your toolbox to be used when the right image comes along.
+The result is not meant to be pretty here: it illustrates the point, and it's yet another item in your toolbox to grab when the right image comes along.
 Please remember that these two-layers decompositions can be used for retouching purposes with a Base (blurred) + Detail layer, so it can be interesting, depending on the image, to be able to target fine textures and leave edges alone.

-Another quite common kernel used by retouchers is the **Median**:
+Another quite common kernel is the **Median**, mostly because it suits retouchers when they need to address the Detail layer:

 ![](img/Median.jpg)